sunapsis-community/testing/README.md

 # testing
 Tools for building automated tests for custom components.
 These are built on the TextBox framework from Ortus Solutions.

-This code sould be considered experimental at the moment -- we're going to use it in the Tech Workshop that starts on Monday.
 **Under no circumstances should tests ever be deployed to a production server.**

 ## Install
 To add testing to your test or dev server, copy the `testbox` and `tests` directories to your sunapsis webroot.

 ## Run
 You can run the tests by visting `<site>/tests`.